fscm/docker-docker/README.md

 #### Creating Volumes

-To be able to make all of the TLS configuration settings persistent, the same will have to be stored on a different volume.
+To be able to make all of the Docker daemon configuration settings persistent, the same will have to be stored on a different volume.

 Creating volumes can be done using the `docker` tool.
 To create a volume use the following command:

 ```
-docker volume create --name <VOLUME_NAME>
+docker volume create --name VOLUME_NAME
 ```

 Two create the required volume the following command can be used: